How To Overclock Your CPU

 If you do not have such a CPU, your overclocking adventure ends here.

-If you do, let’s continue!
+If you do, let’s proceed!

 Setting The Baseline

 To set that baseline we previously mentioned, we’ll need to do some type of benchmark.
-It is best to use a game with a built-in benchmark or benchmarking software such as Cinebench, Unigine Heaven, Geekbench 5, and others.
+It is best to use a game with an built-in benchmark or benchmarking software such as Cinebench, Unigine Heaven, Geekbench 5, and others.

 Games with built-in benchmarks include GTA 5, Red Dead Redemption 2, Watch Dogs: Legion, F1 2020, Dirt 5, Horizon Zero Dawn, Shadow of the Tomb Raider, and many more.